prentissw/obsidian-charted-roots/docs/roadmap.md

 **Key Limitations:**
 - No GEDCOM export yet (import only)
-- Collections require manual organization
 - No reference numbering systems
 - Living person privacy not yet implemented
 - Single vault only (no multi-vault merging)
+- No interactive tree previews yet

 ---